 Three years after that, a British DJ started playing ‘Over the Rainbow’.
 By Christmas, 2000, her compilation CD ‘Songbird’ was platinum in England and a hit throughout Europe.
 The black-and-white video became the most requested video ever shown on Top Of The Pops 2.
 “There’s an undeniable emotional appeal in hearing an artist who you know died in obscurity singing a song about hope and a mystical world beyond everyday life”, wrote The Guardian.

 Only a year later did she start to catch on in the US.
 Eventually, everything she ever recorded, including all the demos, was released.
 In 2005, Eva Cassidy was the 5th best-selling artist on Amazon.
 Her songs have appeared in numerous movies, a book of interviews with her friends and family has sold 100,000 copies, her life story has been adapted to a musical, a bio-flick is in the works.

-My enthusiasm over Eva Cassidy’s ‘Over the Rainbow’ cannot be attributed to her personal story, tear-jerking as it is.
-I think her tear-jerking personal story informed her with an understanding and passion that she, with her great talent, could invest in a song that was a proper vehicle.
+My enthusiasm over Eva Cassidy’s ‘Over the Rainbow’ does not arise from her personal story, tragic as it is, but from the unique refinement of her treatment.
+I think her tear-jerking personal story informed her with an understanding and passion that she, with her great talent, could invest in a great vehicle of a song.
 That’s the necessary condition for a great performance.

 Somewhere, over the rainbow, way up high.

 There’s a land that I heard of Once in a lullaby.

 And the dreams that you dare to dream

 Someday I’ll wish upon a star and wake up where the clouds are far Behind me.